leoBitto/DjangoForge/README.md

 ## create the postgreSQL DB and User DONT FORGET THE SEMICOLON!

+myproject is the name of folder containing the src, it can be anything but its better to stick to the same name;
+myprojectuser is the name of the user that has been created

 1. CREATE DATABASE myproject;  # myproject is the name of the db
 2. CREATE USER myprojectuser WITH PASSWORD 'password'; # myprojectuser is the name of a user inside the sql environment
 3. ALTER ROLE myprojectuser SET client_encoding TO 'utf8';